Portfolio Guidelines (BFA and MFA)

 - What are your artistic goals?

-Submit the following written materials with your online portfolio submissions.
+Submit the following written materials with your SlideRoom portfolio.

-- Project plans: Regardless of the work you have done to date or the practical skills you have developed so far, outline an example of a project you have in mind.
-Describe the basic idea of the project—not the technical aspects of how you would arrange to have it made.
+- Regardless of the work you have done to date or the practical skills you have developed so far, outline an example of a project you have in mind.
+Describe the basic idea of the project--not the technical aspects of how you would arrange to have it made.
 Keep in mind that such a plan is meant to give the faculty an idea of the type of filmmaking that interests you, not an idea of a project you will necessarily produce at CalArts.
 Do not submit scripts or screenplays.

-- Short résumé/CV and/or list of special skills (required of MFA; optional for BFA).
+- Short résumé/CV and/or list of special skills.
+Required for MFA applicants, optional for BFA applicants.

-- If you choose to submit creative writings such as a short story or poems, please limit the length to a maximum of three pages.
-Please do not submit scripts.
+- If you wish to submit creative writing such as a short story, essay, or poems, please limit the total length to a maximum of 1500 words.
+Do not submit scripts.

 Applicants who have passed the preliminary selection process will be notified in mid-February.
 At that time, candidates may be invited to visit CalArts in March for an interview day to meet faculty, staff, students, and fellow shortlisted applicants.
-The interview is required of invited applicants and is an important component of the final selection process.
+An interview is required of invited applicants and is an important component of the final selection process.
 Arrangements can be made for video conference interviews, which must take place before the interview day, if the applicant is unable to travel to campus.
 Attendance at the in-person interview day is preferred.
-In addition to giving the faculty a better sense of who you are, it gives you an opportunity to see the school, and meet and talk to many members of the CalArts community.
+In additional to giving the faculty a better sense of who you are, it gives you an opportunity to see the school, and meet many members of the CalArts community.